tnahs/readstor/book/src/intro/quickstart.md

 readstor [COMMAND] --filter "tag:#star" --extract-tags
 ```

-We can alos combine filters:
+We can also combine filters:

 ```bash
 readstor [COMMAND]                   \